HHry0918/FEIT_Hackathon/README.md

 # 9. How is the idea in line with the scope of the hackathon?

 If more items are being reused and recycled, the less waste is produced.

+# 10. What would the team do if the idea scales up in the future?

+Well, that means we have to get more people to help with the business and logistics.
+We will need to get a new storage space and also adjust our service price accordingly.
+But the most important factor is to provide UTS students with good price products.
+We can always use a hand if you want to volunteer for us.

+# 11. Awesome!
+So how can I join and what do I get in return?

+As a volunteer, you will help us to do inspection on the item.
+We will evaluate your specialty so that the inspecting item is within your knowledge.
+In return, we will work with UTS to provide you a certificate of appreciation.
+You can also help us with developing the website and logistics work.